calculs-ca/DryPipe/docs/source/all-doc.md

 + ```dsl.wait_for_tasks(task1, task2, ...)```
 + ```dsl.wait_for_matching_tasks(task1, task2, ...)```

-The DAG is a bit more complicated, so we'll illustrate it with a diagram:
+The DAG is a bit more complicated, so we'll use diagram to show the "big picture":

 ```{mermaid}
 flowchart LR